What's Tested On the LSAT: Logic Games

-On the whole, Analytical Reasoning question, per LSAC, “are designed to assess the ability to consider a group of facts and rules, and, given those facts and rules, determine what could or must be true….
+On the whole, Analytical Reasoning questions, per LSAC, “are designed to assess the ability to consider a group of facts and rules, and, given those facts and rules, determine what could or must be true….
 In Analytical Reasoning questions, you are asked to reason deductively from a set of statements and rules or principles that describe relationships among persons, things, or events.”

 Like Reading Comprehension questions, Analytical Reasoning questions present a passage following by a series of questions relating to that passage.
 These questions require an understanding of areas such as formal logic and inferences — skills you’ll also need for the Critical Reasoning section of the exam!
 To be clear, no advance and complex knowledge of formal logic is required — you should be able to use the reasoning ability you already have to complete the questions.

-Logic Game and Question Types
+LSAT Logic Game Types